Sebastián Soria: Qatar SC

 Soria transferred to Qatar SC from league winners Al Gharafa in 2005.
 He won the Qatar Crown Prince Cup with the club in 2009.
 He attracted interest from Europe, with Italian team Udinese and Spanish capital sides Getafe and Atletico Madrid scouting him.
 However, he chose to extend his contract with Qatar SC in 2010.

-AC Milan vs Al Sadd

 When AC Milan came to visit Doha in March 2009, in a farewell match for Jafal Rashed Al-Kuwari, Soria guested for Al Sadd.
 "They invited me to play for Al Sadd, so of course I said yes.
 I like to play against the strong defenders," Soria said after his scuffles with Milan defender Philippe Senderos.
 After being substituted, Soria was swarmed by local fans and patiently signed autographs for approximately 15 minutes.

 Lekhwiya

 After transferring to Qatari champions Lekhwiya, Soria had the opportunity to play in the 2013 AFC Champions League.
 He scored 4 goals in Lekhwiya's first four group stage games, including one of the fastest goals in any Asian competition after 9 seconds against Pakhtakor on 9 April 2013.
-It was alleged to be the fastest goal in Asia's premier continental club competition during the AFC Champions League format.
+It is the fastest goal ever scored in Asia's premier continental club competition during the AFC Champions League format.